What is the UBC SAUDER MiM Review?

 However, the signs are good as the UBC Master of Mnagement program is hovering around Top-50 in the Financial Times Ranking of MiM programs.
-The program was ranked 55th in 2016 and is expected to break into Top 50 once again when the rankings are released.
-It has the numero uno Masters of Management Program in the continent of North America.
+The program was ranked 58th in 2017 and is expected to break into Top 50 once again when the rankings are released.
+It is the 2nd best Masters of Management Program in the continent of North America.

 UBC Sauder School of Management offers two Masters of Management programs:

 - Master of Management: This is a 9-month program hand-crafted for individuals who possess a graduate degree in any non-business discipline.
 The program is designed to enhance the business skills of the individual and helps you to increase the career opportunities by manifold times.